Last Updated: June 3, 2025 by TRUiC Team

 Step 2: Choose a Resident Agent in Kansas

 What is a resident agent?
 A resident agent is an individual or business entity responsible for receiving important legal documents on behalf of your business.
-Think of your resident agent as your business's point of contact with the state.
+Think of your registered agent as your business’s primary point of contact with the state.

 File the Articles of Organization